yanggautier/exploradome_tangram/README.md

 ```
 [{'object_position': {'x1': 237.0, 'y1': 331.0, 'x2': 558.0, 'y2': 596.0}, 'object_prediction': {'maison': 99.86477540058777, 'marteau': 0.0528011213493851, 'bol': 0.03359513523064186, 'montagne': 0.01354623555080417, 'coeur': 0.008174154976000441}}, {'object_position': {'x1': 1035.0, 'y1': 191.0, 'x2': 1361.0, 'y2': 489.0}, 'object_prediction': {'bateau': 92.25971970012176, 'montagne': 7.287678893676028, 'coeur': 0.1565047711833095, 'bol': 0.1486034053909359, 'renard': 0.05554839096459371}}]
 ````

-to your command prompt just add the flag "--info" to any of your commands.
-The information on each detection includes the class, confidence in the detection and the bounding box coordinates of the detection in xmin, ymin, xmax, ymax format.

 ## Command line argument references